-Lori Perez begins her fifth season as Sacramento State’s head coach in 2018, and 14th year on the Hornets’ coaching staff.
+Lori Perez completed her sixth season as Sacramento State’s head coach in 2019, and 15th on the Hornets’ coaching staff.
 On Aug.
 14, 2013, Perez was named the program’s interim head coach for the 2014 season, and eventually had the interim tag removed and was named the program’s permanent head coach on June 26, 2014.